nadia16-tan/Java-full-course/src/main/java/module03/README.md

 ### Edge Cases:

-* Secret guessed immediately
+* Secret may appear at first position
-* Multiple failed attempts before success
+* Secret is guaranteed to exist in input
-* Secret always exists in array
+* Only count up to first correct match

 ---